Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 ### Replace NetworkIdentity => NetworkedObject

-UNET’s `NetworkIdentity` is called `NetworkedBehaviour` in the MLAPI and works in a similar way.
+UNET’s `NetworkIdentity` is called `NetworkedObject` in the MLAPI and works in a similar way.

 ##### UNET Example